saint1415/powershell/README.md

 ### Step 1: Create Backup
 1. Run the tool on your current Plex server
 2. Use **Cold Copy** for most reliable backup
-3. Note the backup location (e.g., `G:\Plex Media Server`)
+3. Note the backup location

 ### Step 2: Transfer to New System
-1. Copy the entire backup folder to your new Windows 11 machine
+1. Copy the entire backup folder to your new machine
 2. Install Plex Media Server on the new system but don't set it up
 3. Stop the Plex service: `Stop-Service PlexService`